Wellposedness for the KdV hierarchy: Introduction

-\item Existence and uniqueness for the Nth Gardner equation \eqref{eq:GardnerN} in $ C(\R, H^{N}(\mathbb{X}))$, $ \mathbb{X}= \R$ or $ \mathbb{X}= \mathbb{S}^1$ for initial data $u_0 \in H^{N}(\mathbb{X}))$ which has a continuous extension to $ H^{N-1} \ni w_0 \to w \in C(\R; H^{N-1})$, see Theorem \ref{thm:high}.
-Analogous results for the $N$th KdV equation \eqref{eq:HN} in spaces with one derivative less are an immediate consequence. \item In the case $\mathbb{X}= \R$, Kato smoothing estimates and tightness of weak solutions with initial data in $L^2(\R)$. \item Uniqueness for a class of weak solutions to solutions to the $N$th KdV equation with initial data in $L^2(\R)$. \end{enumerate} The following theorem collects some of these statements. \begin{theorem} Let $N \geq 1$.
+\item Existence and uniqueness for the $N$th Gardner equation \eqref{eq:GardnerN} in $ C(\R, H^{N}(\mathbb{X}))$, $ \mathbb{X}= \R$ or $ \mathbb{X}= \mathbb{S}^1$ for initial data $u_0 \in H^{N}(\mathbb{X}))$ which has a continuous extension to $ H^{N-1} \ni w_0 \to w \in C(\R; H^{N-1})$.
+Analogous results for the $N$th KdV equation \eqref{eq:HN} in spaces with one derivative less are an immediate consequence.
+See Theorem~\ref{thm:KdV} for $N=1,$ and Theorem~\ref{thm:high} for $N\geq 2$. \item In the case $\mathbb{X}= \R$, Kato smoothing estimates and tightness of weak solutions with initial data in $L^2(\R)$. \item Uniqueness for a class of weak solutions to the $N$th KdV equation with initial data in $L^2(\R)$. \end{enumerate} The following theorem collects some of these statements. \begin{theorem} Let $N \geq 1$.
 Suppose that

 and that it is a weak solution to the $N$th KdV equation \eqref{eq:HN}.
 Suppose that in addition for every $t_0 \in \R$ Then $u \in C([0,\infty); L^2(\R))$ and we denote the initial trace by $u_0:=u(0) \in L^2$.
 The Kato smoothing estimate